digitalbricklayer/techteapotcom/src/content/posts/programmer-middle-age.md

 So, maybe its not just that I'm entering programmer middle age, its that programming as a discipline is entering middle age.
 Gone is the youthful optimism that software creation is soon going to be so easy anybody can do it, to a realisation that it is hard, and likely to stay hard for some time, and requires tools, practices and discipline just like every other engineering discipline.

-The belief that the next tool will be <em>the</em> [silver bullet](https://en.wikipedia.org/wiki/Silver_bullet) is a problem.
+The belief that the next tool will be *the* [silver bullet](https://en.wikipedia.org/wiki/Silver_bullet) is a problem.
 A little skepticism is a useful productivity aid.